mcarman/media_server/README.md

 Plex is a pain in some ways, but getting basic cable channels for $5 a month can not be overlooked.
 No more hulu/youtube or Netflix.
 I am down to amazon prime, plex, and Disney/ESPN.
 If I allocate half of my amazon prime subscription fee to media, my total is about $82/mo.
 Any time you can get it under 100, great.

-I set up syncthing, it is a neat little app that syncs multiple places.
-I have a linux laptop, a desktop, a windows laptop with a gpu (for foto editing), and the various pi servers. suncthing made it easy to keep all in sync.
+I set up syncthing, it is a neat little app that syncs a directory to multiple devices.
+I have a linux laptop, a desktop, a windows laptop with a gpu (for foto editing), and the various pi servers.
+Syncthing made it easy to keep all in sync.

 IPTV is something that should be considered.
 Endless password and access issues coupled with clunky payment systems has made this a back burner issue.

-Hardware: Mostly Pi4B with 4 GB of RAM and booted off of an SSd drive in one of the USB 3.0 connectors.
+Hardware: Mostly Pi4B with 4 GB of RAM and booted off of an SSD drive in one of the USB 3.0 connectors.
 I used short fat power cords to eliminate potential resistance issues that could throttle the pis.
 The other USB 3.0 port was dedicated to an external HDD where the movies and music are locted.

 My primary sources will be added at the bottom of this file someday.
 The pis were set up as recommended by Raspberry, The standard pi config and command line changes were made, i.e. c groups were enabled.
 Swap was disabled in favor of ZRAM.
 The Pis are wired to the network on 1000 GB channels.
-I disabled bt and wifi to free up some resources (o the point of taking them out to the kernal).
+I disabled bt and wifi to free up some resources (to the point of taking them out to the kernal).
 It frees up a tiny bit of resources.

 The pis were overclocked:
+    add to the cmdline.txt file

     over_voltage = 6
     arm_freq = 1950